yomboprime/TNTViewer/README.md

 ### Spanish tutorial on how to install locally

-For a tutorial made by **cpcbegin**, the author of the models repository, please go to: https://malagaoriginal.blogspot.com/2022/01/visor-web-de-modelos-ldraw-y.html
+For a spanish TNTViewer installation tutorial made by **cpcbegin**, the author of the models repository, please go to: https://malagaoriginal.blogspot.com/2022/01/visor-web-de-modelos-ldraw-y.html

 ## Contribute with models